VI.H.CURRENT COMMITTEES (rev. 3/2009)

 VI.H.9.c.
 DENA EPSTEIN AWARD COMMITTEE

 The Dena Epstein Award Committee consists of three members, with staggered three-year terms, appointed by the President to recommend to the Board annually one or more recipients of the Dena Epstein Award for Archival and Library Research in American Music.
 American music is defined broadly.
 The chair rotates each year to the member beginning the third year of his or her term.
 All members of this committee must be personal members.
 The award is made to support a research project on any aspect of American music, utilizing resources or archives within the United States or abroad.
-For the purposes of the award, "American music” is defined here as music directly relating to or that has some direct connection with the United States of America.
-Dena Epstein serves on the Committee ex officio. (rev. 7/2011) (rev. 9/2011)
+For the purposes of the award, "American music” is defined here as music directly relating to or that has some direct connection with the United States of America. (rev. 7/2011) (rev. 9/2011) (rev. 2/2017)

 VI.H.9.e.
 CAROL JUNE BRADLEY AWARD COMMITTEE